-Once at home, they stay well for up to a week when kept open in cool, dark place away from heat, and humidity.
-Qince stores well for several weeks placed inside the refrigerator.
+Once at home, they stay well for up to a week when kept open in a cool, dark place away from heat, and humidity.
+Quince fruit stores well for several weeks placed inside the refrigerator.

-Raw quince is extremely sour and astringent as it has rarely eaten uncooked.
-Its bitter taste and choking feeling in the mouth is due to certain chemicals in the fruit known as tannins.
-Cooking destroys these compounds while retaining fragrant rich essential oils and aliphatic compounds in the fruit.
-With the addition of sugar or honey, the fruit makes excellent flavorful sweet and savory recipes, jams, jellies, and preserves.
+Raw quince fruit is extremely sour and astringent as it is rarely eaten uncooked.
+Its bitter taste and raw sensation in the mouth area are due to certain chemicals in the fruit known as tannins.
+Cooking destroys these compounds while retaining aromatic, rich essential oils and aliphatic compounds.
+With the addition of sugar or honey, it makes an excellent ingredient in flavorful sweet, and savory recipes, jams, jellies, and preserves.

 To prepare, just wash the fruit in cold water.
-Cut the fruit in quarters as you do in apples and pears.
-Remove central core, and seeds using paring knife.
-Cut In small chunks or wedges and add in the cooking.
+Cut it in quarters, as you do in apples and pears.
+Remove the central core and seeds using a paring knife.
+Cut In small chunks or wedges and add in cooking.

 Here are some serving tips: